 He was born on February 8, 1960, in Sampaloc, Manila, in the family of Benigno S. Aquino, Jr. and Corazon Cojuangco as their only son among five children.
 At that time his father was the Vice Governor of the province of Tarlac and later remained a Senator from 1967 to 1972.
 His mother became the 11th President of the country from 1986 to 1992.

 He studied in Quezon City at the ‘Ateneo de Manila University’ starting from primary education till college studies and earned a bachelor degree in Economics in 1981.
-He is an ex-student of Gloria Macapagal-Arroyo when the later was a professor of economics at the university.

-His father was arrested on charges of subversion in September 1972 as he had emerged as a noted leader of opposition of the government of President Ferdinand Marcos.
-Benigno S. Aquino, Jr. faced a military tribunal in August 1973 at the ‘Fort Bonifacio’.
+His father was arrested on charges of subversion in September 1972, as he had emerged as a noted leader of opposition of the government of President Ferdinand Marcos.
+Benigno S. Aquino, Jr. faced a military tribunal in August 1973, at the ‘Fort Bonifacio’.

 During tenure of his mother’s presidency, he encountered a brutal attack on August 28, 1987, when a treacherous military coup unsuccessfully tried to take over the ‘Malacañang Palace’.
 He was severely injured by five bullets while three of his four security personnel died.
-One such bullet is still seated in his neck.

-From November 8, 2004 he served the House as the Deputy Speaker.
-However he gave up the position in February 21, 2006 to join the ‘Liberal Party’ at a time when the Hello Garci scandal alleging President Gloria Macapagal-Arroyo of rigging the 2004 national election in Garci’s favour escalated.
+From November 8, 2004, he served the House as the Deputy Speaker.
+However, he gave up the position in February 21, 2006, to join the ‘Liberal Party’ at a time when the Hello Garci scandal alleging President Gloria Macapagal-Arroyo of rigging the 2004 national election in Garci’s favour escalated.
 The ‘Liberal Party’ demanded resignation of the President.

 He was unable to run for the 2007 election of the House because of term restrictions.
 He became a Senator after being elected during the midterm election held on May 15 that year.
 He represented ‘Genuine Opposition’, a coalition of several parties including the ‘Liberal Party’.
 The coalition sought to restrain President Arroyo’s attempts of altering the 1986 Philippine Constitution.

 He refused to take oath of office under the Chief Justice (traditional practice) as he disapproved the midnight induction of Renato Corona as Chief Justice by outgoing President Arroyo.
-Following his request, he was sworn in as the15th President of the country on June 30, 2010 by the ‘Associate Justice of the Supreme Court of the Philippines’, Conchita Carpio-Morales.
+Following his request, he was sworn in as the 15th President of the country on June 30, 2010 by the ‘Associate Justice of the Supreme Court of the Philippines’, Conchita Carpio-Morales.

-He is the first president to choose the ‘Bahay Pangarap’ (meaning House of Dreams) situated in the ‘Malacañang Park’ as his presidential residence instead of the ‘Malacañang Palace’ which is the official residence of the President.
+He was the first president to choose the ‘Bahay Pangarap’ (meaning House of Dreams) situated in the ‘Malacañang Park’ as his presidential residence instead of the ‘Malacañang Palace’ which is the official residence of the President.

 The no ‘wang-wang’ policy created by him to check use of blaring sirens was enforced by the ‘Metropolitan Manila Development Authority’ who seized any such device from public and private vehicles that were unauthorised to use them.
 Despite his authority, he chose not to use it himself and also continued to use his white Toyota Land Cruiser 200 instead of the official presidential vehicle, a black Mercedes Benz S-Guard limousine.

-He executed several orders during his presidential term including creating the ‘Truth Commission’, abatement of midnight appointments and revocation of ‘Executive Order No. 883’executed during the tenure of President Arroyo.
+He executed several orders during his presidential term, including creating the ‘Truth Commission’, abatement of midnight appointments and revocation of ‘Executive Order No. 883’executed during the tenure of President Arroyo.
 Despite fear of facing excommunication from the Catholic Church, he backed the ‘Reproductive Health Bill’.
 He also signed order to follow October 2, 2010 as the ‘Nationwide Philhealth Registration Day’.

 The Manila crisis occurred on August 23, 2010 when Rolando Mendoza, a discontented former police officer hijacked a tourist bus in Rizal Park, Manila.
 A gun battle followed that resulted in killing of Rolando and eight hostages while injuring others.
 Later ‘Proclamation No. 23’ was signed by Aquino instructing all Philippine institutions and embassies to observe August 25, 2010 as a national day of mourning.

-In September 2010 he visited the US with his delegation.
+In September 2010, he visited the US with his delegation.
 There a contract was signed with ‘Millennium Challenge Corporation’ that fetched his administration a fund of US$434-million for undertaking various programs including infrastructure development, generation of revenue and poverty control.
 He spoke at the 65th ‘United Nations General Assembly’ on September 24, held at New York City.
-At the time of the ‘2nd Association of Southeast Asian Nations’ held in New York City he and the US President Barack Obama had a one to one talk.
+At the time of the ‘2nd Association of Southeast Asian Nations’ held in New York City, he and the US President Barack Obama had a one to one talk.